-Search Continues for Missing U.S. Airman After Fighter Jet Downed Over Iran
+Search and Rescue Efforts Continue After U.S. Fighter Jet Downed Over Iran

 Key Facts

-- A U.S. F-15E fighter jet was shot down over Iran, and the search for its missing crew member has entered a second day.
+- A U.S. F-15E fighter jet was shot down over Iran, with at least one crew member missing.

 - U.S. troops and their families have been evacuated from Middle East bases following threats of Iranian counterattacks.